salmuz/WAHEco/README.md

 This package has a general custom architecture web application using **shiny, shinydashboard, shiny.route and heemod** libraries, it has some web modules for medico-economics decision making and anyone can create news customized modules or component for later they are added to the web application container **AppRoot**.

 ### Dependencies
-It's neccesary to install the following libraries:
+It's neccesary to install the following libraries to execute the demo version

   * **shinydashboard**
     * Web site: https://github.com/rstudio/shinydashboard